 • Private Video Hosting for everyone

 • Baby Shower Games with Scoreboards, Give Prizes!

 Setting a Date for When a Baby Shower Should Be Held

 Traditionally, baby showers are held in the third trimester of pregnancy.
 The beginning of the third trimester, from 28 to 32 weeks, is a great time for a baby shower!
 This is a solid start to planning a baby shower.

-Mom-to-be is still comfortable and mobile enough to enjoy herself but far enough along to be getting excited about the very real and near prospect of holding her newborn.
+Mom-to-be is still comfortable and mobile enough to enjoy herself but still weeks away from labor.
+She’s also far enough along in the pregnancy to be getting excited about the very real and near prospect of holding her newborn.
 Sannice1979 shared some truth on thebump.com that:

 “You want to be able to enjoy it as well as have the energy to deal with everything afterwards.”

 Dads are often getting more enthusiastic at this point, as well.
 The physical reminder of a baby bump that squirms and kicks helps them connect with their unborn child in new ways.

 This is also a great time for parents to receive and open their gifts from the registry.
 Little onesies will need to be washed and put away in time for the baby, who may choose to arrive earlier than the “due date.”

 Larger items, such as cribs and car seats, can also be put together and installed without waiting until the last minute.
 Having a shower earlier on in the third trimester allows mom and dad to return duplicate items, as well as pick up things they still need, while they are still able to get around easily.
 No one really wants to think about those things when the mom-to-be is in labor!